 - 3 eggs — beaten

-- 1 cup carrot — diced (you replace carrot for orange bell pepper to make it low-carb)
+- 1 cup carrots — diced, replace carrots with orange bell pepper to make it low-carb

-- 1 cup frozen green peas — you can replace green peas for green bell pepper to make it low-carb or Whole30
+- 1 cup frozen green peas — replace green peas with green bell pepper to make it low-carb or whole30

-- 2 tablespoons gluten-free soy sauce or coconut aminos if you're doing Whole30
+- 2 tablespoons gluten-free soy sauce — use coconut aminos for whole30

 - Pulse the cauliflower florets in a food processor for about 25-30 seconds until it's a rice-like consistency.

-- In the same skillet, add one more tablespoon of sesame oil, onion, carrot, and garlic.
+In the same skillet, add the remaining 1 tablespoon of the sesame oil, onions, carrots, and garlic.
 Cook until the veggies are fully cooked.

-- Add the cauliflower rice, green peas, soy sauce, black pepper, and the cooked eggs.
+Add the cauliflower rice, green peas, soy sauce, black pepper, and the cooked eggs.
 Mix everything well to combine.
-Be careful to not overcook a lot the cauliflower otherwise it will become soggy.
+Be careful to not overcook.
+Otherwise, the cauliflower will become soggy.

-- Before serving, top with green onions and sesame seed.
+Before serving, top with green onions and sesame seeds.
 Enjoy!

 Nutrition InformationAmount per serving (1/4) — Calories: 210, Fat: 13.2g, Saturated Fat: 2.7g, Cholesterol: 127mg, Sodium: 549mg, Carbohydrates: 15.1g, Fiber: 4.4g, Sugar: 5.9g, Protein: 9g